10 Day Summer Self Drive Tour of the Complete Ring Road of Iceland with Waterfalls & Black Sands

 Today is your day to take in all that the South Coast of Iceland has to offer.
 Head westwards from your accommodation to start your day's adventure.

 You could make a quick stop to visit Fjaðrárgljúfur.
-There are lots of hikes you could do in this area, but with so much to see in the South of Iceland, you may wish to make it a quick stop.
+There are many hikes you could do in this area, but with so much to see in the South of Iceland, you may wish to make it a quick stop.

 After you've explored the eerie wonder that is the DC Plane Wreck, continue onwards to Solheimajökull glacier.
 Here you can opt to take a glacier hike atop the glacier, learning more about its formation and structure from your knowledgeable guide, all the while taking in the incredible views.

 Set off again towards the famous waterfalls of the South.
-Start with Skogafoss, one of Iceland’s biggest waterfalls.
+Start with Skogafoss, one of Iceland's biggest waterfalls.
 Make your way towards Seljalandsfoss next.
 Make a stop at the pool Seljavallalaug.
 Take a short hike to reach it and relax in the pool.
-Your final stop will be Seljalandsfoss, before you rest of the evening in your accommodation in either Hella or Hvolsvöllur.
+Your final stop will be Seljalandsfoss, before you rest of the evening in your accommodation in the Selfoss region.

 The main attractions of the Golden Circle are Gullfoss waterfall, one of Iceland's largest waterfalls; Geyser geothermal area, where the famous Strokkur erupts roughly every nine minutes; and Thingvellir National Park, the UNESCO World Heritage Site which was the meeting place for Iceland's first parliament.

 You may wish to take part in some activities in these locations.
-At Thingvellir, you can try snorkelling between two tectonic plates at Silfra Fissure.
+At Thingvellir, you can try snorkeling between two tectonic plates at Silfra Fissure.

 If you're a thrill-seeker, you'll enjoy snowmobiling on the second-largest glacier in Iceland, Langjokull.
 This tour can be accessed from Gulfoss waterfall, on the Golden Circle route.

 If you still have time to spare, there are three more attractions that might appeal to you.
-Firstly, Kerid crater is usually considered part of the extended Golden Circle route.
-In summer, this crater lake can be walked around, and the stunning colours are something you’re only going to believe if you see.
-In winter, the lake freezes over, and travellers can step upon it.
-Secondly, the Secret Lagoon is often a stop for travellers wanting to experience a more authentic version of the Blue Lagoon.
+Kerid crater is usually considered part of the extended Golden Circle route.
+In summer, this crater lake can be walked around, and the stunning colors are something you're only going to believe if you see.
+In winter, the lake freezes over, and travelers can step upon it.
+The Secret Lagoon is often a stop for travelers wanting to experience a more authentic version of the Blue Lagoon.
 Finally, Reykjadalur, located close to Hveragerdi, is extremely popular among hikers.
 Here you can hike to a beautiful, natural geothermal bathing area.

 Return to Reykjavik when you've explored as much as you wish, and rest before your departure.